 Common Interest Development

 The McKenna Long & Aldridge (MLA) Common Interest Development Team is the largest of its kind in California.
 With more than 10 attorneys and a team of paralegals in San Francisco, Los Angeles, Orange County and San Diego, specializing in all aspects of residential, mixed-use, commercial, and industrial projects, we are able to provide our clients with the legal advice and documentation to meet every need arising during the development and sales process.
 From small standard subdivisions, to 12,000-unit master-planned developments; to mixed-use hotel, retail, commercial and residential high-rise projects; we have the experience needed to assist our clients with every stage of the development process.
 Because we have such a large team of attorneys and paralegals we can work on short time frames and on multiple projects, but we are also able to efficiently and cost effectively represent clients on real estate development projects.

 Our team has developed innovative new approaches for common interest developments.
 For example, in connection with its representation of the master-planned communities at Otay Ranch, MLA developed the concept of an incremental budget which is now routinely used by major master-planned communities in order to phase their communities.
 MLA established the first environmental association to deal exclusively with properties facing environmental challenges.
-Recently, we have worked with the Bureau of Real Estate/BRE (formerly Department of Real Estate to obtain approval of an “unoccupied unit” budget to reduce assessment to the developer for unsold units in a down market.
-In several mixed-use projects, we have worked closely with the Department of Real Estate to obtain waivers of many of the DRE regulatory requirements to facilitate the approval process.
+Recently, we have worked with the Bureau of Real Estate/BRE (formerly Department of Real Estate/DRE) to obtain approval of an “unoccupied unit” budget to reduce assessment to the developer for unsold units in a down market.
+In several mixed-use projects, we have worked closely with the Bureau of Real Estate to obtain waivers of many of the BRE regulatory requirements to facilitate the approval process.
 These are just a few of the examples of the creativity and ability of MLA to develop approaches to benefit its clients.

 Customized Client Solutions